 In 2016, in order to support the usage of pallets and pellets stove, the Government adopted a decision reducing the VAT rate for pallets from 18% to 5%.
 This measure is in force starting from January, 1 2017.
-Additionally, in 2018, 642 households (2158 applications) that bought a pellet stove were subsidised by the Ministry of Economy.
-The total budget spent for this stimulation is around 341.463EUR.
+Additionally, in 2018 and 2019, 1,400 households that bought a pellet stove were subsidised by the Ministry of Economy.
+The total budget spent for this stimulation is around 670.000 EUR.
+In addition to MoE, a number of municipalities (City of Skopje, Aerodram, Gazi Baba, Kocani, Kavadarci and Bitola) also subsidized the purchase of pellet stoves.
+In total 1,056 households were supported from the municipalities.